AZarbade/infinitelyVariableTransmission_IVT/README.md

 ## 💪 To - Do

-- 3D print the final assembly
+- [ ] 3D print the final assembly
-- Use ROS to enable control over the hardware
+- [ ] Use ROS to enable control over the hardware
+- [ ] Create proper documentation for ROS Control

 ---